paularlott/gossip/examples/basic/README.md

 # Basic Example

 Basic usage example, creates a cluster and joins nodes to it.
-Nodes can communicate over TCP/UDP or WebSocket.
+Nodes can communicate over TCP/UDP or HTTP.

 ## Running